 A Personal Contact Group is created by you and is a nickname that represents multiple email addresses (i.e., you can type in the group name rather than typing in each individual email address).
 It does NOT have its own email address so can only be used by you.

 - when you type the name of the Personal Contact Group in the "To" field of a new message, you will see something like Lunch Buddies (group)

 - a message sent using a personal contact group counts as X messages against your sending limits, where X=the number of individuals in your Personal Contact Group

 A Google Group is created centrally by UDit and is similar to a list-serv.
 It is assigned its own email address, so others can send messages to it.

 - when you type the name of a Google Group in the "To" field of a new message, you will see something like "flyer_fans" <firstname.lastname@example.org>

-- a message sent using a Google Group email address counts as one message against your sending limits (however, each external email address is counted as one recipient)
+- a message sent using a Google Group email address counts as one message against your sending limits.
+Note, however, that each external (non-UD) email address in the Group is counted as one recipient.